Greece Moments Greece Moments

 Dream beach of Stoupa

-Restaurant recommendations in Mani
+Restaurant recommendations in the Mani

 Aphros, Stoupa Romantic restaurant with a large terrace right by the sea.
 Appealing Greek dishes at slightly higher prices.
-Courteous staff and magnificent sunset.
+Courteous staff and a magnificent sunset.

 Gerogrosso, Gerolimenas Cozy café-bar in the hamlet of Gerolimenas right by the sea.
 Excellent coffee specialties, delicious snacks and friendly staff.